-Any proposed research project for which the College has responsibility and the proponent’s supervisor, lecturer or other adviser has endorsed as “minimal risk” receives the scrutiny and approval of the Director of Research or equivalent before the project may commence.
-The Director of Research may consult the HREC, as needed, in the process of approval.
+- Any proposed human research project for which AC has responsibility and proponent’s supervisor, lecturer, Chair of HREC or other adviser has not endorsed as being of ‘negligible’ or ‘low risk’ is submitted to HREC for scrutiny and approval of ‘ethics clearance’ before the project may commence.

 - Any complaints by participants in research regards to the ethics of the research should be addressed to the Secretary, HREC.
 (Emails may be addressed (secretary.HREC@ac.edu.au).
 They will be considered by HREC and complainants will be informed as to the result.